sebdah/scrapy-mongodb/README.md

 The timestamp is in UTC.

+### Write to one collection per spider

+It's possible to write data to one collection per spider.
+To enable that feature, set this environment variable.

+    MONGODB_SEPARATE_COLLECTIONS = True

 Full list of config options
 ---------------------------
 Configuration options available.
 Put these in your `settings.py` file.